janericlenssen/torch_knnquery/README.md

 ```

-In case `B>1`, the indices and locations can be recovered into a dense format by
+The sparse indices and locations can be recovered into a dense format by
 ```python
 dense_indices = torch.zeros((B, num_original_rays, max_shading_points_per_ray, k), dtype=torch.int32, device=device)
 dense_indices[:] = -1